solo-io/gloo/devel/contributing/pull-request-reviews.md

 # Pull Request Reviews

-This doc explains the best practices for reviewing a pull request in the [Gloo Gateway project](https://github.com/solo-io/gloo).
+This doc explains the best practices for reviewing a pull request in the [kgateway project](https://github.com/kgateway-dev/kgateway).
 If you are looking to contribute to the project, check out the [writing pull requests guide](pull-requests.md).

 - [Reviewing Pull Requests](#reviewing-pull-requests)